OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### radare2

 [radare2](https://rada.re/r/ "Radare2 official website") (r2) is a popular open source reverse engineering framework for disassembling, debugging, patching and analyzing binaries that is scriptable and supports [many architectures and file formats](https://rada.re/r/cmp "radare2 Comparison Table") including Android/iOS apps.
 For Android, Dalvik DEX (odex, multidex), ELF (executables, .so, ART) and Java (JNI and Java classes) are supported.
-It also contains several useful scripts that can help you during mobile application analysis as it offers low level disassembling and safe static analysis that comes handy when traditional tools fail.
+It also contains several useful scripts that can help you during mobile application analysis as it offers low level disassembling and safe static analysis that comes in handy when traditional tools fail.

 radare2 implements a rich command line interface (CLI) where you can perform the mentioned tasks.
 However, if you're not really comfortable using the CLI for reverse engineering you may want to consider using the Web UI (via the `-H` flag) or the even more convenient Qt and C++ GUI version called [Cutter](https://github.com/radareorg/cutter "Cutter").
-However, keep in mind that the CLI, and more concretely its Visual Mode and its scripting capabilities ([r2pipe](https://github.com/radare/radare2-r2pipe "r2pipe")), are the core of radare2's power and it's definitely worth learning how to use it.
+Do keep in mind that the CLI, and more concretely its Visual Mode and its scripting capabilities ([r2pipe](https://github.com/radare/radare2-r2pipe "r2pipe")), are the core of radare2's power and it's definitely worth learning how to use it.

 ###### Installing radare2

 Please refer to [radare2's official installation instructions](https://github.com/radare/radare2/blob/master/README.md "radare2 installation instructions").
-We highly recommend to install radare2 always from the GitHub version instead of via common packet managers such as APT, as the version in their repositories might be probably already outdated.
-Radare2 is in active development, every day you'll find changes, therefore it’s recommended to keep it updated to the latest version via git.
+We highly recommend to always install radare2 from the GitHub version instead of via common package managers such as APT.
+Radare2 is in very active development, which means that third party repositories are often outdated.

 ###### Using radare2

 The radare2 framework comprises a set of small utilities that can be used from the r2 shell or independently as CLI tools.
 These utilities include `rabin2`, `rasm2`, `rahash2`, `radiff2`, `rafind2`, `ragg2`, `rarun2`, `rax2`, and of course `r2`, which is the main one.

-For example, you can use `rafind2` to read strings directly from the encoded in an Android Manifest (AndroidManifest.xml).
-Use this to list permissions, activities, providers, services, receivers and other information stored in the Android Manifest.
+For example, you can use `rafind2` to read strings directly from an encoded Android Manifest (AndroidManifest.xml):

 ```shell
 # Permissions